fraserdominicdavid/geotech-pandas/docs/user-guide/basics.rst

 preceding sections.

-The :class:`~pandas.DataFrame.geotech` accessor serves as a parent namespace to the various scopes provided in :mod:`geotech-pandas`.
+The :class:`~pandas.DataFrame.geotech` accessor serves as a parent namespace to the various scopes provided in geotech-pandas.
 These scopes are accessors that can be accessed from :class:`~pandas.DataFrame.geotech` like so,

 .. ipython:: python